 Regarding performance, I will say that several plugins performed better than I had imagined they would have.
 Especially given some of their feature sets.

 For my tests, I created a simple four image slider that had a fading transition.
 For each plugin that offered me the ability to lazy load images, or to cache them, I choose that.
-So not all plugins were used in default configuration.
+So not all plugins were used in the default configuration.

 Personally, my take is that the most important thing about a slider is that it doesn't dramatically delay the loading of your site.
 People already put way too much in them (big images, many images), so if the plugin adds to that, it's even worse.

-In this particular case every image was 1000 by 350px (at 72 dpi) and I created a slider for the four images that was exactly that size.
+In this particular case, every image was 1000 by 350px (at 72 dpi) and I created a slider for the four images that was exactly that size.

 Here are the results of the plugins performance, in order of best performance to slowest.
 The links are to each test result from Pingdom tools.